 Previously, Rabbi Levenson has been the spiritual leader of Congregation B'nai Jacob in Woodbridge, CT.
 He also served under Rabbi Lewis in Cherry Hill, NJ, the subject of Mitch Albom's book, “Have a Little Faith.”
 In this very large congregation, Temple Beth Shalom, he worked in all areas of synagogue life including leadership development, community outreach, fundraising, missions to Israel, bereavement, and teaching.
 In addition, he has worked for over 15 years at Camp Ramah, a sleepover camp, serving in many capacities that reflect his love of fun-based education and inspiration.

 Rabbi Levenson hails from Akron, OH where his family was very active in the local Jewish community and in their Conservative synagogue.
-He was very active in United Synagogue (USY) and was elected the International President of USY.
+In 1991, he served as International President of United Synagogue (USY).
 He graduated from Miami University in Oxford, OH with degrees in Psychology and Political science, and enjoyed his time on the ultimate Frisbee team as well.
 During his junior year, he studied abroad at the Hebrew University of Jerusalem.

 Rabbi Levenson was ordained as a Conservative Rabbi at the Jewish Theological Seminary in May 2001.
 At that time he also received a Masters Degree in Jewish Education from the William Davidson School of Education.
-Immediately upon ordination he became the Rabbi-in-Residence at the Solomon Schechter Day School of Bergen County, New Jersey.
+He is currently pursuing a Doctor of Ministry in Clinical Pastoral Education at the Hebrew Union College-Jewish Institute of Religion.

 Rabbi Levenson and his wife, Leora Cohen, have been blessed with three beautiful children: Shir, Sam, and Gideon.
 Leora is originally from Livingston, NJ and is a graduate of the University of Pennsylvania & Gratz College Joint Program in Social Work and Jewish Communal Services.